 - Indian Ring-necked Parakeet

-A budgerigar, which is often called by its short form, Budgie, is the most common parakeet in the US.
+A Budgerigar, varying from region to region, is often referred as parakeet, australian parakeet or simply, Budgie.
 This is the kind of parakeets that are usually found in most pet shops.

 This busy little bird comes in a variety of colors and personalities.
 Common budgies have a green body with a black-barred pattern on the head.
 However, these days, breeders have now come up with a variety of patterns and colors.